TheresaLui/SelfHelpContent_v2/articles/microsoft.networkinsights/exr-udrisassociatedwithgatewaysubnet-diag.md

 <properties
-pageTitle="ExpressRoute gateway subnet has UDR applied" description="ExpressRoute gateway subnet has UDR applied" infoBubbleText="Issues with your ExpressRoute were detected.
+pageTitle="ExpressRoute gateway subnet has UDR applied" description="ExpressRoute gateway subnet has UDR applied" infoBubbleText="Need more information about this issue?
 See details on the right." service="microsoft.network" resource="ExpressRoute" authors="TobyTu"